Q. How do I book classes?

 Q. What results can I expect from doing Pilates?

 A. Practicing Pilates on a regular basis will help you achieve a healthy mind.
 You can expect to build longer and stronger muscles, improve your flexibility and reduce your chance of injuries.
 Pilates helps to strengthen the muscles that support your back and reduce pain and stiffness.
 Your posture will be improved and your balance and coordination enhanced.
 Of course, what you put in you get out!
 A once-weekly class is a good start.
-We recommend you practice Pilates 2-4 time a week either practicing some Pilates at home and/or attending additional classes.
+We recommend you practice Pilates excercises 2-4 time a week by either at home and/or attending additional classes.
 This will help develop your muscle memory and you will see better results faster.

 Q. Will I lose weight by doing Pilates?